🎬 Apply now! For SSP Africa 2026

 • Fall 2025: DCTV’s Fall Workshop Lineup is packed with everything you need to take your creative skills to the next level!
 Participants will learn hands-on from industry experts in an accessible, supportive environment.
 Workshops include: DaVinci Resolve, Non-Fiction Scriptwriting, AI Filmmaking, Documentary Budgeting, and many more!
 Learn more.

-• November 9: Submissions Are Open for the 2026 Big Sky Pitch!
+• November 9: Submissions are open for the 2026 Big Sky Pitch!
 Big Sky’s headline event of the DocShop Filmmaker’s Forum, the Big Sky Pitch is held during the Big Sky Documentary Film Festival and invites up to ten film teams the chance to pitch their feature length documentary works-in-progress to a panel of top commissioning editors and funders of documentary film.
 Learn more.

 • December 1: Ready to turn your factual project into reality?
 Documentary Campus is calling for excellent projects from emerging filmmakers and digital creators working in documentary and factual storytelling for their training program, Masterschool.
 Develop your project in high quality workshops alongside key markets and festivals across Europe, and pitch on a world stage to funders, broadcasters, and more.
 Read more.